sourface94/curve_rag/README.md

 # Curve RAG

-Rag approach using hyperbolic geometry knowledge graphs.
+Rag approach using hyperbolic knowledge graphs.

 How it works:
 - Creates graph using an LLM